antoniolite/json-ld-schema-for-yandex-metrica/README.md

 # JSON-LD Schema for Yandex.Metrica

-Insert the needed JSON-LD Schema in your post pages so you can use the content reports in Yandex.Metrica
+WordPress plugin to insert the needed JSON-LD Schema in your post pages so you can use the content reports in Yandex.Metrica

 ## Description